Mary Berry Bara Brith Recipe

 Tips For The Best Bara Brith

-- Do not overwork the dough or you will end up with a stiff loaf that won’t rise too well and will harden once it cools.
+- Do not overwork the dough, or you will end up with a stiff loaf that won’t rise too well and will harden once it cools.

-- Always let the cake cool in the baking tin before taking it out as otherwise, you run the risk of the cake sticking to the end of the baking dish and deforming while being unmoulded.
+- Always let the cake cool in the baking tin before taking it out, as otherwise, you run the risk of the cake sticking to the end of the baking dish and deforming while being unmoulded.

 - Let the bread rest for at least 1 hour before you cut into it.
-This will give the flavors a chance to mature.
+This will give the flavours a chance to mature.
 Some people even wait for a day before cutting into it.